 Nearly 650,000 UK workers call in sick each week, according to figures from the British Heart Foundation’s Health at Work programme.*

-This means that up to 2% of the workforce are absent due to illness each week.
-The Public Administration and Defence sector showed the highest level of absence in the study, with around 51,000 people in this sector calling in sick during a typical working week.
+This means that up to 2% of the workforce is absent due to illness each week.
+The Public Administration and Defence sector showed the highest level of absence in the study, with around 51,000 people calling in sick during a typical working week.

 Sickness absence takes a heavy toll on the UK economy, with ill health estimated to cost the UK economy £100 billion a year.